skrakau/PureCLIP/README.md

 You can get the source code and binaries for the latest release here: [![GitHub release](https://img.shields.io/github/release/skrakau/PureCLIP.svg)](https://github.com/skrakau/PureCLIP/releases/latest)

-Alternatively, you can find instructions how to build the latest development version below.
+Alternatively, you can build the latest development version or use the Galaxy platform.

 # Build instructions